willow385/ncndi/readme.md

 I am currently in the process of reimplementing the interpreter in C, because Python is naturally a terrible choice of language for writing an interpreter except for prototyping and learning purposes.
+You can see the progress on that front in the `c-devel/` directory.

 ## Usage